 "Your dynamic presence and remarkable story telling make learning fun and easy."

 Here come colds, the flu, coughs, congestion, sore throats, and all the ways that winter can whomp you.
 Whomp back with simple, safe, effective herbs.
 Learn how to tell the difference between hot colds and cold colds, and the best ways to counter them.
-Be astonished by the magic of sauerkraut and the mystery of elderberry.
-Gasp at the truth about vitamin C. Become confindent about the best way to use echinacea.
-Meet boneset and hear her story.
-Be amazed at the power of yarrow.
+Encounter the stories and power of elder, mullein, elecampane, sage, honey and more.
 Learn all about antibacterial, antitiviral, and anti-inflammatory herbs and why they are better by far than essential oils.
 Bring your questions about sinus infections, bronchitis, laryngitis, pneumonia.
-A great class for beginners with plenty to excite more experienced folk.
+A great class for beginners with plenty to excite more experienced folk

 top of page